A Major Motion Picture

 |Listen to John Mack (20 seconds, mp3)

 Dr. John Mack was a highly respected tenured Harvard professor — brilliant, skeptical and mainstream.
-Handsome and charismatic, John Mack counted the Rockefellers, British aristocracy and the Dali Lama among his friends.
+Handsome and charismatic, John Mack counted the Rockefellers, British aristocracy and world leaders among his friends.
 His awards included a Nobel Peace Prize that he shared with an international association of doctors against nuclear arms, and a Pulitzer Prize for his psychoanalytic biography of Lawrence of Arabia.